nunocesarsa/SENSECO_School_2021/README.md

 - Run the various google colab books following the numerical order

+## Otherwise

-##Otherwise, all you have to do, is adapt the path to following files:
+All you have to do, is adapt the path to following files:

 Used to generate Synthetic PROSAIL data
 - S2_Responses_S2A.csv